wukefe/Mc2For/README.md

 java -jar Mc2For.jar examples/simple.m -args "DOUBLE&1*1&REAL"  --codegen --pretty --outdir folder
 ```

-The details of the command can be explained as follow.
+The details of the command can be found as follow.

 - `examples/simple.m`: source file(s)
 - `-args "DOUBLE&1*1&REAL"`: type and shape of parameter(s)